Writing Your First Limnoria Plugin¶

 config.py

-related to your plugin goes.
-For this tutorial, the Random plugin is simple
+For this tutorial, the Random plugin is simple enough that it doesn’t

-enough that it doesn’t need any config variables, so this file can be left as
+have any config variables, so the template can be left as is.
+Writing plugin

 To briefly outline this file’s structure: the configure